 The fogging of glasses especially while wearing a face mask can be a big problem.
 There are ways to reduce or eliminate glasses fog.

-By eliminating glasses, obviously the fogging problem is also eliminated.
-Contact lenses now have many options that work well for all types of optical prescription, including astigmatism, and reading glasses.
+By eliminating glasses, obviously the fogging problem is eliminated.
+Contact lenses now have many options that work well for most types of optical prescription, including astigmatism, and reading glasses.

 Ant-fog lens coating

 There is a new anti-fog coating that can be permanently built into new glasses.
 This coating works well to eliminate fogging, unfortunately it cannot be added to existing glasses, it can only be applied to new lenses.

 Anti-fog treatments can be applied to existing glasses.
 They can work well to reduce lens fogging, but the effect is temporary and so the gel or spray has to be re-applied.